Last change: August 16 2025

 RemovedChecked on "as of" date (either in person or via latest GSV available), removal happened as late as that date or before

-This is a tiny cul-de-sac on the edge of an industrial park with the only two mercury vapour streetlights I've found in the area.
+mercury vapour streetlights I've found in the area.
 They are Thorn Gamma Six luminaires with 80W MBF lamps.
-As can be seen from these pictures, the lamps are past their best, having gone noticably green and not giving off that much light any more- most of the light you can see is spill from the LPS lighting on the main road.
+As can be seen from these pictures, the lamps are past their best, having gone noticably green and not giving off that

 The road I think must be privately owned because the local council only fits this type of luminaire with a 35W SOX lamp and this would also explain why they've not been relamped for many years.
+This pole survives in to 2024, but with only smashed remains of a fixture on top.

 Warrington